 Federal Immigration Agents Separated More Migrant Children Than Previously Thought

-In the year before, family separation became an official and controversial policy of the Trump administration, federal immigration agents separated "thousands" of migrant children from their parents.
-That's according to a government report released Thursday.
+For nearly a year before family separation became an official and controversial policy of the Trump administration in the spring of 2018, federal immigration agents separated "thousands" of migrant children from their parents.
+That's according to a government watchdog report released Thursday.

-"Thousands" of kids were being removed from their parents at the border and sent to shelters contracted to the Office of Refugee Resettlement — more "than was commonly discussed in public debate," Ann Maxwell, assistant inspector general for evaluations at the Office of Inspector General at the Department of Health and Human Services told reporters.
+"OIG found more children over a longer period of time were separated by immigration authorities and referred to HHS for care than is commonly discussed in public debate.
+How many more children were separated is unknown by us and HHS," Ann Maxwell, assistant inspector general for evaluations at the Office of Inspector General at the Department of Health and Human Services told reporters.

+She said HHS officials estimated the number of kids was in the "thousands," but would not give a more exact figure.

 The report is the first official U.S. government acknowledgement that the Trump administration was using family separation as a measure to deter illegal immigration nearly a year before it became official DHS policy.
 NPR and other media were reporting the increase of family separations at the border in early 2018.